basujindal/pyweb/SOP.md

 # Instructions for performing the experiment using a Geomagic Touch

-- The Geomagic stylus should be inserted inside the ink well before each experiment.
+- The Geomagic stylus should be kept on the 5th circle before and after each experiment.

 - The stylus will move the PSM tip position in the 3D space.